abraincode/abraincode.github.io/about.md

 Hai!.

 Introduce, we are aBraincode Indonesia.
-Our speciality is Web and Android Developer and also UI/UX Design. every week, our routine is to develop the potential (familiar called: ___ngoprek___).
+Our speciality is Web and Android Developer. every week, our routine is to develop the potential (familiar called: ___ngoprek___).

 **Interesting?  <a href="http://bit.ly/registeraBc">join with us</a>!**
 `only for Nurul Fikri student();`